 Who can I appoint as a party wall surveyor?

-It is suggested that you and your neighbour do not choose the person you have engaged to supervise the building works to be the ‘agreed surveyor’.
+It is not recommended that the person engaged in supervising the building works is appointed as the ‘agreed surveyor’.
 It is difficult to be the person responsible for ensuring the completion of the work at the same time as giving full regard to the rights of the neighbours.

 What does the party wall surveyor do?